 Now you’ve studied the local sense of style, maybe consider buying an accessory to brighten up your wardrobe before dinner.
 Nearby New and Lingwood provide accessories for the modern gentleman, and Bates’ provides an excellent selection of hats for both men and women.
 Jermyn Street provides an excellent distraction for keen shoppers before we move on to the next course…at Ikoyi, in St James’s Market.

-A new arrival to St James's Market, specialising in West African cuisine.
+St James's Market's specialists in West African cuisine.

 The menu is short, with just three dishes in each section.
 Their signature plantain is soaked in buttermilk, garlanded with the fiery kick of scotch bonnet chillies, fermented, burnt and pickled, with raspberry salt.
 Try it with a butter-soft octopus tentacle and wash it down with a 'Roast Plantain Old Fashioned'.